-Or, maybe you are in the process of buying a new four-wheeler and just want to make sure you won’t get disappointed by the performance of the bike size you are getting?
+Or, maybe you are in the process of buying a new four-wheeler and want to make sure you won’t get disappointed by the performance of the bike size you are getting.

-For most ATV models, you won’t get these numbers from the manufacturers themselves.
-So I did a little digging to find as good of estimates as possible.
+You typically won’t get these numbers from the manufacturers, so I did a little digging to find as accurate data as possible.

-Today’s most powerful sports and utility ATVs can reach top speeds of 80mph (128km/h).
-Moderate sized bikes averages at about 65 mph (104km/h).
-Youth ATVs have speed limiters so that the parent can decide exactly how fast it can go.
+The most powerful sports and utility ATVs can reach top speeds of 80mph (128km/h).
+Moderate-sized models average at about 65 mph (104km/h).
+Youth ATVs have speed limiters so the parent can decide exactly how fast they can go.

 These are the top speeds of the fastest stock ATVs I could find within each cc engine size.
-My research included all of the major brands.
+My research included most of the major brands.

-To better understand what top speed to expect when getting a specific engine size, I’ve calculated the average top speed regardless of what brand you are choosing.
-I compare each manufacturer’s fastest model within each engine size.
+To better understand what top speed to expect when getting a specific engine size, I’ve calculated the average top speed regardless of your chosen brand.
+I’ve included each manufacturer’s fastest model within each engine size in the comparison.

-Note that many manufacturers have several models with the same engine size, but where the difference in top speed between the two can vary with as much as 5-10mph.
-In this comparison, I’ve picked only the fastest of the available models.
+Note that many manufacturers have several models with the same engine size, but the difference in top speed between the two can vary by 5-10mph.
+In this comparison, I’ve included picked only the fastest models.

 At this point, you may be eager to know what make and model achieves these speeds.

-Here are a data sheet showing how fast each model goes, based on reported user experience.
+Below is a data sheet showing how fast each model goes based on reported user experience.
 Most but not all models are available on the market today.

-But if you decide to push it even further anyways, you will find that it’s neither comfortable, practical, or very safe.
+But if you decide to push it even further regardless, you will find that it’s neither comfortable, practical, nor very safe.
 It also makes a severe impact on the fuel economy.

 And they have good reasons for not focusing on blazing top speeds.

 ATVs are not designed very well to be used at high speeds.
-They are meant to be powerful at lower speeds and need big engines for this reason.
-But they are not meant to set any speed records.
+They are meant to provide a lot of low-end power, which is why they need big engines.
+However, they are not meant to set any speed records.

-The suspension is too soft, the tires are too aggressive, and the CVT transmission non-ideal for higher speeds.
-The relatively short wheelbase and spacing compared to a car do also negatively affect high-speed performance.
+The suspension is too soft, the tires are too aggressive, and the CVT transmission is non-ideal for higher speeds.
+The relatively short wheelbase and track width compared to a car also negatively affect high-speed performance.

-So the manufacturers do not want riders to be pushing to reach potential top speed on their machines, as it’s not what they are really designed for and could end in disaster.
+So the manufacturers do not want riders pushing to reach potential top speed, as it’s not what the machines are designed for and could end in disaster.

-Most manufacturers clearly give disclaimers similar to the one you find on Can-Am spec sheets: “Avoid excessive speed. ” They do so for a reason.
+Most manufacturers provide disclaimers similar to those on Can-Am spec sheets: “Avoid excessive speed. ” And they do so for a reason.

-If you’re looking for speed, a motorcycle or a fast car is a much better option.
+If it’s speed you’re looking for, a motorcycle or a fast car is a far better alternative.

 Racing quads are equipped with upgraded suspension, have a wide tire width, and are ridden by experienced riders.
 These cannot be compared to your average stock utility or recreation bike.

-Some sports models have better suspension from the factory, but it is still not a machine meant for chasing high speeds.
+Some sports models have better suspension from the factory, but it is still not a vehicle designed for chasing high speeds.

 But the real purpose of why they are installed varies somewhat depending on what type of bike you are getting.

-You’ll often find that it’s not actually the engine size (displacement) that’s the limiting factor of how fast the quad goes.
+You’ll often find that it’s not the engine size (displacement) limiting how fast the quad goes.
 There is usually plenty of power available for even higher speeds.

-But the speed needs to be restricted at some point to protect those of us that don’t understand the extreme dangers involved with doing these speeds themselves.
-So they install limiters.
+But the speed needs to be restricted at some point to protect those of us who don’t understand the extreme dangers of doing these speeds.
+So they install speed limiters.

-But it helps to explain why there are noticeable variations in top speed on quads with identical engine size but from different manufacturers in some cases.
+But it helps to explain why there are noticeable variations in top speed on quads with identical engine sizes but from different manufacturers in some cases.

 You will even find bikes with smaller engines that outrun the bigger ones.
 Often this is likely due to a limiter set at different maximum speeds.

-A limiter can be either mechanical or electronic or both
+ATV speed limiters can be mechanical, electronic or both

 A mechanic speed limiter uses a mechanical barrier to prevent you from applying full throttle.

-This can be in the form of an adjustable screw on the handlebar, plastic parts inside the carburetor, or shims limiting airflow in various places inside the engine.
+This can be an adjustable screw on the handlebar, plastic parts inside the carburetor, or shims limiting airflow in various places inside the engine.
 Other types exist as well.

 Electronic limiters are typical on bikes with electronic fuel injection.
-The fuel injection system gets notified to cut back on fuel as soon as the ATV reaches the set limit.
+The fuel injection system gets notified to cut back on fuel when the ATV reaches the set limit.

 Speed limiters are installed on children’s and youth ATVs as a critical safety feature to protect beginners and inexperienced riders.